dev-end/itwinjs-core-forked-devend/core/backend/ios/README.md

 # Running core tests on ios

+The goal of this workflow is to generate a core-test-runner xcode project that does not depend on this repo, and can be built, copied, and executed anywhere.

-Steps one through four are performed on every `npm run build:ios`.
-Steps five and six are required
+The following takes place on every `npm run ios:build:test-runner`.

-1. Webpack the tests using the test.webpack.config.js.
+1. Webpack Mocha and tests.

-2. Install the ios native library via ios/scripts/installIosNativeLib.js
+    - Note the `entry` field in `test.webpack.config.js`.
+First, Mocha is required globally and configured programmatically.
+Then the tests are bundled via glob.
+Finally, mocha is run programmatically.
+See tools/build/mocha-reporter/index.js for details on how test termination is signalled to core-test-runner.

-3. Copy this template to lib/ios. **Do not edit the copied project.
-It should only be used to run the tests.**
+2. Copy the template project to ./lib/ios.
+    - The copied project should not be edited directly.
+Instead, edit the template and repeat these steps.
+Use the copied project to run the tests.

-4. Copy the webpacked test file and ios/scripts/main.js.
-This is the entry point provided to iModeljsHost.
-It invokes mocha on the webpacked tests.
-Any other assets required by the tests should be copied at this time.

-5. In lib/ios/assets, run `npm init -y` and `npm install mocha`.

-6. Open the project in Xcode and run.
+3. Copy test assets.
+    - The location, ./lib/ios/assets/, is referenced in core-test-runner-template/Config.xcconfig.
+These assets are copied in a build step defined in the Xcode project.

+4. Build the application and an XCUITest bundle into ./lib/ios/DerivedData/Build.
+The resulting build can be uploaded to App Center for testing.